Edinburgh, a movie city

 (John Landis, 2010)

 This is the newest version and the first comedy treatment of the story of William Burke and William Hare, the two infamous murderers who lived in Edinburgh in the 1820s.
 Many city tour guides, as well as the movie, remind us of what happened with these two Irish immigrants who worked providing dead bodies to the Medical College.
-The University of Edinburgh was universally renowned at that time for medical science so it was very important to have material for dissection in order to study and teach anatomy.
+The University of Edinburgh was universally renowned at that time for medical science.
+It was very important to have material for dissection in order to study and teach anatomy.
 Burke and Hare were aware of such a business (a fresh dead body was worth a lot of money) and decided to get more corpses in a faster way – killing people.

 Their macabre plan resulted in 18 murders before they were finally arrested.
 However, the evidence against the pair was not overwhelming, so police offered Hare immunity from prosecution if he confessed and agreed to testify against his friend.
 And so he did.
 Hare was found guilty and he paid for all these murders on the gallows.
 Ironically he finished as all his victims had; His body was donated for students to dissect.
 Nowadays his skeleton is displayed at the college’s museum.